mehulagg/gitlab/doc/development/experiment_guide/index.md

 ### Manually force the current user to be in the experiment group

-You may force the application to put your current user in the experiment group by adding a query string parameter to the URL of any page that checks if the user is in either the experiment group or the control group.
-The experiment works only for this URL and won't work for subsequent pages or when submitting forms unless links and forms forward the query parameter.
+You may force the application to put your current user in the experiment group.
+To do so add a query string parameter to the URL of any page where the experiment runs.
+If you do so, the experiment will work only for this URL and won't work after following links or submitting forms.

 For example, to forcibly enable the `EXPERIMENT_KEY` experiment, add `force_experiment=EXPERIMENT_KEY` to the URL: